RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 * Optimized for heavy server workloads
 * Actively developed
 * Requires one or more Runtimes to be installed
+* For FoxPro you'll want to install the 32 bit .NET Core Desktop Runtime
 * Has many Runtime Versions that may be incompatible with each other

-### .NET Core requires Runtime Installations
+#### .NET Core requires Runtime Installations
 For FoxPro developers that want to integrate .NET into their FoxPro Windows applications, the biggest drawback to .NET Core is the requirement for .NET Core Runtimes

 **For .NET Core you have to ensure that the correct .NET Core Runtime is installed** on the machine.
 The runtime installs are not small either and there are potential compatibility issues between major versions of these runtimes which are updating once a year on a schedule.
 This is less an issue for components that you would create for FoxPro, which can work more easily with mismatched .NET Core versions, but full applications have to carefully track what runtime version is targeted to ensure they can run.

 Additionally FoxPro requires the **32 bit version of the .NET Runtime** in order to interop with components.
 While most .NET components work with both 32 bit and 64 bit code automatically, the initially loaded runtime that FoxPro calls into has to be 32 bit.
 This means you need to make sure the **32 Bit .NET Core Runtime** is explicitly installed in addition to the more common 64 bit Runtime.

-In order to use .NET Core components with FoxPro you **have to use wwDotnetBridge** - there's no direct support for plain COM .NET Interop. wwDotnetBridge recently added the [wwDotnetCoreBridge](https://webconnection.west-wind.com/docs/_5lw0z0590.htm) class which provides the .NET Core interface.
+In order to use .NET Core components with FoxPro you **have to use wwDotnetBridge** - there's no direct support for plain COM .NET Interop any longer. `wwDotnetBridge` recently added the [wwDotnetCoreBridge](https://webconnection.west-wind.com/docs/_5lw0z0590.htm) class which provides the .NET Core interface.
 It works but requires a little bit of extra setup related to the Runtime dependencies.

-> For all these reasons I highly recommend that unless you have an explicit need to use .NET Core, stick to targeting the Full Framework.
+> For all these reasons, I highly recommend that unless you have an explicit need to use .NET Core, stick to targeting the Full Framework.
 With the full .NET Framework  you don't have to worry about any installation and it just works.

-For now most .NET components work both in .NET Core and full framework as base functionality of the framework has mostly stayed the same and most components work in either framework.
-For your own components however, using Full Framework is simply the easier route to .NET for FoxPro applications.

 ### Choices, Choices: Prefer .NET Framework
 The future *for Microsoft and .NET* is clearly in .NET Core, not .NET Framework.
 If you're building full .NET server applications, there is no reason to build them in classic .NET any longer due to the new service frameworks and massive performance gains in Core.
 For desktop applications the situation is more varied - you get new language and framework features, all of the performance features but at the downside of having to deal with managing runtime distribution for the .NET Core runtimes and keeping versions up to date.

-*For FoxPro the situation is different though, because as an external application calling into .NET, you want the process to be as transparent as possible for the host FoxPro application.
-Installing an explicit runtime can be a big detriment and often may outweigh the benefit the integration provides.
+However, for FoxPro component integration the situation is different, because as an external application calling into .NET, you want the process to be as transparent as possible for the host FoxPro application.
+Installing an explicit runtime can be a big detriment and often may outweigh the benefit that the integration provides.

 **For this reason I recommend that we continue to prefer the classic .NET Framework (`net472` or `net48`) for targeting any components you create for use with Visual FoxPro rather than .NET Core.**